1aim/DELETE-THIS-mail-types/notes/notes.md

 5321, 5322, 6854, 3492, 2045, 2046, 2047, 4288,  4289, 2049, 6531, 5890

 make sure to not use the outdated versions

+# Parsing Notes

+be strict when parsing (e.g. only ws and printable in subject line)

+if "some other" strings should still be supported do not do zero copy, but instead add the data to a new buff _replacing invalid chars with replacement symbol or just stripping them_

+## Hot to handle `obs-` parsings

+we have to be able to parse mails with obsolete syntax (theoretically) but should never genrate such mails, the encder excepts its underlying data to be correct, but it might not be if we directly place `obs-` parsed data there.
+For many parts this is no problem as the `obs-` syntax is a lot about having FWS at other positions, _between components_ (so we won't have a problem with the encoder).
+Or some additional obsolete infromations (which we often/allways can just "skip" over).
+So we have to check if there are any braking cases and if we have to not zero copy them when parsing but instead transform them into a valide representation, in worst case we could add a `not_encodable` field to some structs.

 # TODO
 check if some parts are empty and error if encode is calde on them